serialwaffle/probie-lite/README.md

 ![Probie-Lite in action](https://raw.githubusercontent.com/serialwaffle/probie-lite/main/pl_example.png)

-## More Information on probe requests
+## More Information on Probe Requests and Anonymity

 Probe reqquests are commonly used by smart devices to initiate a Wi-Fi association to a known and previously associated SSID.
 Typically, a device will send probe requests frequenty when not associated with a Wi-Fi SSID and commonly these probe requests will contain identifing information about the device that is sending the request along with information about the SSID that the device is probing for.
 These pieces of information have been used in the past to track consumers in [large retail venues](https://medium.com/@brannondorsey/wi-fi-is-broken-3f6054210fa5) and is well-known.
 Probe requests have also been suggested for use in tracking the number of [people in spaces](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8747391).
 In order to offer some anonymity, mobile platforms such as Android and IOS will often use Locally Administered Addresses in place of the mobile device's Universally Administered Address, designated by the manufacturer.
 Probie-lite evaluates the source MAC address and determines if it is a real or anonymized MAC address, hence the UAA (manufacture) or LAA (anonymous) flag in its output.